lunarmodules/ldoc/doc/doc.md

 the module, but `answer` has been explicitly exported.
 (If you invoke LDoc with the `-a` flag on this file, you will see the documentation for the unexported function as well.)

+`@set` is a powerful tag which assigns a configuration variable to a value _just for this module_.
+Saying `@set no_summary=true` in a module comment will temporarily disable summary generation when the template is expanded.
+Generally configuration variables that effect template expansion are modifiable in this way.

 ## Sections